-The mental, physical, social, and emotional wellbeing of your dog are all important and interdependent components to your dog’s overall health.
+The mental, physical, social, and emotional wellbeing of your dog are all important components to your dog’s overall health.
 All of these facets of your dog’s health affect their gut microbiome and vice versa.

 The bacteria in and on your dog are already really great at protecting your dog from getting sick, but taking care of your dog’s hygiene is your first line of defense.
 Regular grooming and bathing can help prevent infection.
 However, be mindful that these practices don’t disrupt your dog’s skin bacteria.
 For example, try using gentle products free from antibacterial ingredients (e.g triclosan).

 Because dog oral health is also foundational to their health, it's important to brush their teeth regularly.
 Unfortunately, there is a link to heart disease in dogs with gum disease.
 In addition to brushing, consider a product like TEEF, which is a drinkable prebiotic added to your dog's water.
 It helps beneficial bacteria living in your dog's mouth outcompete bacteria associated with gum disease, improving breath and reducing inflammation in the gums.

 Did you know that your dog’s gut bacteria can communicate with your dog’s brain and play a major role in your dog’s mental health?
 The majority of your dog’s hormones (the chemical language used to communicate with the brain) are actually released by his or her gut bacteria.
 Hormones dictate everything about how your dog feels such as mood, stress level, hunger, tiredness, etc. So, you can take care of your dog’s gut bacteria by promoting their mental health and vice versa.